St. Lawrence species

 In season

-Year-round, thanks to mariculture.
+Year-round, because of mariculture.

 SIZE:

-From 1 cm to 10 cm in length.
+1 to 10 cm in length.

 LIFE EXPECTANCY: